jgrenat/elm-workshop/Step02/README.md

 import Html.Attributes exposing (class)
 ```

-As we've said before, you will need to use the argument `page` given to your function `resultPage`.
+As we've said before, you will need to use the argument `score` given to your function `resultPage`.
 This is an `Int` and you will need to convert it to a `String` to display it.

 Maybe you can find a helpful function [on this page](https://package.elm-lang.org/packages/elm/core/latest/String). (*There is no need to import the module `Basics`, it's already imported by default in your Elm programs.*)